salahnomad/salahnomad.github.io/content/digital-compass/nomad-toolkit/zellige-blueprint/index.md

 > *"True productivity isn't about managing tasks.
 It's about composing a life that is strong, useful, and beautiful—one intentional tile at a time."*

 The Zellige Blueprint is my answer to this crisis.
-It’s not an app.
-It's [a way of seeing](/about/philosophy/salah-philosophy/), a system of organization inspired by the master artisans of Andalusia that infuses our work with the Vitruvian ideals.
+It’s not just an app or a method; it's the practical application of a deeper worldview, which I've detailed in [**The Zellige Blueprint: A Philosophy of Soulful Productivity**](/about/philosophy/zellige-blueprint-philosophy/).
+It is a system of organization inspired by the master artisans of Andalusia that infuses our work with the Vitruvian ideals.

 ### 3. The Three Layers of Hispano-Moorish Order